 Review of May 21st Meeting Notes

 Sam said the attendee list on the 5/21 meeting notes may be incomplete and he invited any needed corrections.
 He asked the REPs for feedback on the AV slides presented.
 Sheri said there are no action items, although further discussion of “flip-flops” among the BUS load factors is needed.
-Amar added the “R squared” test is skewed by the increase of PV, particularly in the late night/early morning hours.
 He also said the current process examines load on an hourly basis; resulting in average load being compared against temperature and washing out the variance.
 Amar said the difficulty will be implementing the changes through code updates.
 Rob asked why residential is not included in the discussion.
 Sheri and Sam recounted that the residential enhancement discussion landed on examining the heating and cooling degree day aspect, and the accompanying six data points.
 Sheri summarized the approach as looking at hourly data instead of averages.

-Amar said RESLO is 3.6% and HI is 3.5% of the total RES ESIIDs.
+Amar said there are 3.6 million RESLOWR ESIs in the ERCOT market, and there 3.5 million RESHIWR ESIs in the market.
+Residential ESIs account for 7.3 million of the total 8.3 million ESIs in ERCOT.
 Sheri questioned if the LO/HI default assignments are still accurate.
 Amar said examination of January and February is useful in determining premises using electric heat.
 Sheri and Amar calculated the approach provides 600+ sample points, which Amar said should be satisfactory.
 Amar added if a Uri-like event happened, data points may be missing, in which another year would be substituted in.
 Rob asked if a RES load averages HI, would that simply indicate a large house?
 Amar said load size is not reviewed, instead the relationship between load and weather is the determining factor.

 Update BUSIDRRQ & LRG Profile Market Counts

-Rob advised the TNMP count is unchanged, and that TNMP will soon issue a market notice requesting REP lists of ESIs to be converted from BUSIDRRQ.
+Rob advised the TNMP count is unchanged, and that TNMP will soon issue a market notice advising REPs may request lists of their ESIs to be converted from BUSIDRRQ.
+The goal was to perform the transition during the July meter cycles.

 2025 RES and BUS Annual Validation Update